starlord1625/AutomationMSFormEmailFilling/README.md

 # AutomationMSFormEmailFilling
-use intellij idea for better build of project
+This project is used to automatically give the access to MSforms for the specified emails in a excel sheet without doing manual typing of each Email Id to give the access. use intellij idea for better build of project
 # Download and include follwing libraries in the project
 1.jdk-16